StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 - Introduced [service tokens](/configure/security/authentication/service_tokens.md) as a means of authenticating to StackState.
 Service tokens are not tied to a principal, but instead to a set of roles, allowing for service authentication.
 More information on creating and managing these can be found in the StackState documentation.
 STAC-15016
 - Introduced optional View access logging.
 When enabled, a new access log for StackState views is created under `logs/access/`.
 This log allows you to track how often specific views are accessed and by which user.
 To enable this feature, you need to enable the feature flag `featureSwitches.viewAccessLogs` in the StackState Api config.
 STAC-16369
-- The OIDC `refresh_token` is now cached to prevent re-authenticating the user if the OIDC server does not return a new `refresh_token` when the old one hasn't expired yet.
+- The OIDC `refresh_token` is now cached to prevent re-authenticating the user if the OIDC server doesn't return a new `refresh_token` when the old one hasn't expired yet.
 STAC-16158
 - Updated the [telemetry script API](/develop/reference/scripting/script-apis/telemetry.md) to stream results.
 More information can be found in the StackState documentation.
 STAC-16801
 - kafkaup-operator Helm chart: Added a configurable SecurityContext so that the container no longer requires privileged mode.
 STAC-16664
 - StackState Helm chart: Added configurable resource requests and limits for all containers.
 STAC-16443